-There are certain criteria you must meet to be eligible for funding through Erasmus+
+There are certain criteria you must meet to be eligible for funding through the Turing Scheme:

 - If your overseas traineeship is part of your official BU placement year, then it must have been approved by your faculty's Placement Coordinator before you apply for funding

 - If your overseas traineeship is voluntary (ie not part of your BU placement) then you will need to evidence how it relates to your BU degree subject area

 Please note that additional eligibility criteria may apply.
-You can find more details about this, and how to apply for funding, on the Erasmus+ pages.
+You can find more details about this, and how to apply for funding, on the Turing Scheme page.

 Important information about traineeships overseas

-Please be aware that some European companies and/or internship agencies will insist on obtaining a contract signed by the student, BU and the company.
-Please note that we will not sign any contract other than the Erasmus+ Traineeship agreement.
-As the Erasmus+ programme is well known throughout Europe, this shouldn’t pose a problem, but you may need to explain our terms to your potential employer.
+Please be aware that some companies and/or internship agencies will insist on obtaining a contract signed by the student, BU and the company.
+Please note that we will not sign any contract other than the Turing Scheme at BU Traineeship agreement.
+This shouldn’t pose a problem, but you may need to explain our terms to your potential employer.

 Our drop-in sessions are every Monday (virtual/in-person) and Wednesday (in-person) afternoons during term time.
 The sessions are open to all students wanting to find out about opportunities to study and work overseas during your degree and the funding available to support you.